FAQ’s

 What are your hours of service?

-I have general time slots available for counseling from 8: 30 in the morning to 6: 30 in the evening Monday through Friday.
-Other times are also available on a limited basis.
-To set up an appointment or for further information call: 316-207-5924 or Contact Me here.
+I have general time slots available for counseling from 8: 30 in the morning to 6: 00 in the evening, Monday through Friday.
+To set up an appointment or for further information, call: 316-207-5924 or Contact Me here.